 - Public transport – Buses and taxis operate in most towns.
 Price is open to negotiation and should be decided in advance.

-Dressing – Uganda has no winter and lightweight clothing is worn all year-round.
+Dressing – Uganda has no winter and lightweight clothing is worn all year round.
 It is considered insulting by local tradition to dress scantily or improperly.
-Daytime temperatures are generally warm to hot, evenings are cooler, especially at high altitudes.
+Daytime temperatures are generally warm to hot, and evenings are cooler, especially at high altitudes.

 Photography – It is considered courteous to ask people if you may take their picture before doing so, particularly in the more far-flung rural areas.
 A small (token) payment for the photograph may be expected, rather more as a form of polite appreciation than anything else.